 Impax Asset Management

-Head of Sustainability & Stewardship, Asia-Pacific
+Head of Sustainability & Stewardship, Asia-Pacific, Director

-Besides sitting on the Stakeholder Advisory Council of the International Auditing and Assurance Standards Board (IAASB) and the International Ethics Standards Board for Accountants (IESBA), Nana also sits on the Financial Capital Committee of the International Corporate Governance Network (ICGN), the ESG Committee of the Women in Finance Asia and the Caixin China ESG30 Forum.
-She is also an instructor of the Association of Stewardship Professionals (StePs).
+Nana serves on the Stakeholder Advisory Council of the International Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants.
+She is also a member of the Global Policy Committee of the ICGN, the Global Policy Reference Group of the Principles for Responsible Investment, the Advisory Group of the Global Capacity Building Coalition, the ESG Committee of Women in Finance Asia and the Caixin China ESG30 Forum.
+In addition, she participates in global standard-setting and capacity-building initiatives as a member of the IFRS Sustainability Reference Group and the Global Capacity Building Coalition Advisory Group.
+Nana is also an instructor with the Association of Stewardship Professionals.

 Lizette McNeill